RishabhRD/450DSA/btree/important.md

 Inorder of BST is sorted.
 Make Inorder of tree.
 Make sort of tree.
 Make minimum number of swaps to make array sorted.

+## 24.cc : Check if 2 trees are mirror or not

+Can use hash map of stack or vector of stack and vector of queue to solve the problem.